khast3x/h8mail/README.md

 ## :tangerine: Configuration file & keys

-h8mail can read keys by using a `config.ini` file, or by passing keys from the command line directly.
+h8mail can read keys by using a `config.ini` file with `-c`, or by passing keys from the command line directly with `-k`.

 The configuration file format is as follows:
 ```ini